 The Save Local Business Act would preserve key American engines of economic and employment growth.
 Here’s how.

-As a part of AFP’s broad flexible work agenda and contained within the AFP endorsed Employee Rights Act, the Save Local Business Act would help ensure continued paths to success for many entrepreneurs and small businesses across America.
+As a part of AFP’s broad agenda supporting a flexible workforce and contained within the AFP endorsed Employee Rights Act, the Save Local Business Act would help ensure continued paths to success for many entrepreneurs and small businesses across America.

 The standard would apply to both the U.S. Department of Labor (USDOL) enforcing the Fair Labor Standards Act (FLSA) and the National Labor Relations Board (NLRB) enforcing the National Labor Relations Act (NLRA).

-The key provision in the bill clarifies that:
+The key provision in the ERA pertaining to this clarifies that:

 “An employer may be considered a joint employer of the employees of another employer only if each employer directly, actually, and immediately, exercises significant control over the essential terms and conditions of employment of the employees of the other employer, such as hiring such employees, discharging such employees, determining the rate of pay and benefits of such employees, supervising such employees on a day-to-day basis, assigning such employees a work schedule, position, or task, or disciplining such employees.”

-Spoken more plainly, many small businesses are formed by entrepreneurs under franchise models — think of local McDonald’s and Great Clips stores, for instance — or vendor models where businesses utilize other businesses to supply products or services such as manufacturers, temp agencies, and cleaning companies.
+Spoken more plainly, many small businesses are formed by entrepreneurs under franchise models — think of local McDonald’s and Great Clips stores, for instance — or vendor and subtractor models where businesses utilize other businesses and individuals to supply products or services such as manufacturers, temp agencies, construction companies, and cleaning companies.

-Joint employer rules are used to determine if more than one business has control over employees such that both act as employers.
+Joint employer rules are used to determine if more than one business has control over employees such that both act as employers and are legally liable for the actions of each other.

 The Save Local Business Act is important because it prevents entrepreneurs who wish to run independent businesses from falling under control of larger businesses, effectively ending their own businesses and turning someone in their position into merely a manager for other companies.

-The reason the Save Local Business Act is needed is because the joint employer standard has been shifting based on current presidential administrations.
+The Save Local Business Act is critical because the joint employer standard has been shifting based on current presidential administrations.

 For instance, the Obama-era NLRB in 2015 issued a ruling in the Browning-Ferris Industries of California case that “indirect” control, and even reserving the right to control aspects without exercising them, was sufficient to deem a business a joint employer of employees that technically work for another business, such as a franchisees or vendors.